 And it’s the story that still has legs, what with Plaisance and the LSU Tigers among the four teams here for the Spokane Regional of the NCAA women’s basketball tournament.

-The Tigers play Pac-12 co-champion Cal in Saturday’s 8:32 Arena nightcap, one of four No. 6 seeds alive in the Sweet 16.
+The Tigers play Pac-12 co-champion Cal in tonight’s 8:32 Arena nightcap, one of four No. 6 seeds alive in the Sweet 16.
 Outside of 12th-seeded Kansas sneaking through, that’s about as funky as the women’s tournament gets.

-The men’s bracket is a much more unruly, to considerable dismay locally.
+The men’s bracket is much more unruly, to considerable dismay locally.
 But even Gonzaga’s early exit from the tournament couldn’t stain the remarkable rise of Olynyk, who went from an out-of-sight-out-of-mind redshirt year to All-American prominence and the likely on-ramp to the NBA.